 |We introduce new names and logos for our recruitment activities to provide cohesive branding and clear association with Ontario’s universities.|

 |We introduce a variable transcript fee.|

 |2020||We introduce Secure Applicant Messaging (SAM)/document upload to the 101 and 105 applications.|

 |We include new functionality in our contract applications, such as full amendments, online offers and responses and document upload.|

 |All Ontario universities migrate from flat file to XML distribution files.|

 |We introduce a new call for copy tool for the universities to submit their application information.|

-- As of November 2019, we have processed nearly 3 million transcripts, of which more than 2 million were processed completely electronically.
+- Between November 1996 and January 2021, the OUETS has processed over 3.4 million transcripts, of which more than 2.7 million were processed completely electronically.

 - Before the OUAC had computers and data terminals on-site, punch cards were used to automate the undergraduate application process.
 An IBM key punch machine read the card, processed it and printed out a paper report.